datopia/pixyll/_drafts/db.md

 has likely shaped our reluctance to think of blockchains as _information systems_, in any broad sense.

-Significant progress has been made on the above technical concerns --- and we're doing our part to try and influence the dialogue.
-As far as the former case, there exist a number of sound, high-throughput consensus algorithms (e.g. [metastable](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV), [classical](https://tendermint.com), etc.)  composable with responsive,
+Significant progress has been made on the above technical concerns --- less on the cultural ones.
+On the solutions side, there exist a number of sound, high-throughput consensus algorithms (e.g. [metastable](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV), [classical](https://tendermint.com), etc.)  composable with responsive,